Accused murderer of decorated sniper "traded soul for truck"

 Randy Fowler, an investigator with the Erath County Texas Sheriff's Department, wrote in the affidavit that Routh drove to his sister's home in Midlothian, about 50 miles from the gun range where the shooting took place, shortly after the incident.

-Routh was driving what his sister, Laura Blevins, described as a "big dark or black Ford F-250 pickup that she had never seen before," Fowler said in the affidavit.
+Routh was driving what his sister, Linda Blevins, described as a "big dark or black Ford F-250 pickup that she had never seen before," Fowler said in the affidavit.

 "It substantiated Routh's claim that he had murdered Chris Kyle and his friend, and he told the Blevinses that he had killed Kyle and that he had 'traded his soul for a new truck'," Fowler wrote.